 Everything should be made as simple as possible, but no simpler. — Albert Einstein

 Faced with these challenges, a potentially more attractive alternative that still maintains simplicity is to divide a fixed-income allocation into a small number of dedicated, diversified building blocks that are designed to “do what they do really well”—in other words, whose roles are highly specialized and clearly defined along specific dimensions (Figure 1):

-- Diversification: Income-, return-, and liquidity-oriented strategies can add portfolio diversification vs equities.
+- Diversification: Income-, return-, and liquidity-oriented strategies can add portfolio diversification relative to equities.
 We also believe absolute-return fixed income can deliver powerful benefits, including attractive risk-adjusted returns4 with low correlation to other risk assets.

 Source: Wellington Management

 Absolute-return fixed income can deliver powerful benefits, including attractive risk-adjusted returns with low correlation to other risk assets.

 We believe this specialized “division of labor” can provide fixed-income investors: 1) greater control over and ability to tailor each element’s contribution to the overall allocation’s risk/return profile; and 2) visibility into whether all components of the allocation are effectively playing their intended roles.